invpe/GridShell/Documentation/Tutorials/Use.md

 # 🥬 Use straight away ?

 Maybe at this moment you're ready to go, not everyone has nodes connected - some of us are just sending tasks without connecting any devices.
-In situations where you want to simply store telemetry data on the GridShell network without connecting any nodes, an account created in previous step is all that you need.
+In situations where you want to simply store telemetry data or run tasks on the GridShell network without connecting any nodes, an account created in previous step is all that you need.
 Of course you will need Shells to submit work to the Grid - but don't worry, if you don't have any, we will get you some for free for a start, let us know !